PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 There are two ways to get events generated from Table Element.
-`change_submits` event generated as soon as a row is clicked on `bind_return_key` event generate when a row is double clicked or the return key is press while on a row.
+`change_submits` event generated as soon as a row is clicked on `bind_return_key` event generated when a row is double clicked or the return key is pressed while on a row.

 ## Tree Element

 The Tree Element and Table Element are close cousins.
 Many of the parameters found in the Table Element apply to Tree Elements.
 In particular the heading information, column widths, etc..

-Unlike Tables there is no standard format for trees.
+Unlike Tables, there is no standard format for trees.
 Thus the data structure passed to the Tree Element must be constructed.
 This is done using the TreeData class.
 The process is as follows:

 - Get a TreeData Object
 - "Insert" data into the tree